trafficstars/test-job/README.md

 # test-job

-Test job for programmers who wants to work in with us.
+Test job for programmers who want to join our team.

 > TrafficStars is a self serve proprietary ad network which was developed to provide technical and marketing solutions to advertisers and publishers worldwide.
 > **https://trafficstars.com**